Photography by Yam Bloom, http://yambloom.com

 Melissa is a guest teacher at Temple University Tokyo’s food and culture class where she teaches on Jewish food writing.
 Her AISH piece, “How to Stock a Jewish Pantry Wherever You Live” is here.

-Melissa’s leads challah workshops and Jewish History Through Food Workshops and lectures.
+Melissa leads challah workshops, Jewish History Through Food workshops, and other significant lectures.

 More published pieces